 We are the largest provider of private educational services in China based on the number of program offerings, total student enrollments and geographic presence.
 We offer a wide range of educational programs, services and products consisting primarily of English and other foreign language training, test preparation courses for major admissions and assessment tests in the United States, the PRC and Commonwealth countries, primary and secondary school education, development and distribution of educational content, software and other technology, and online education.
-We provide educational services under our "New Oriental" brand, which is the best brand in China's English language education market according to a report published in June 2005 by the Social Survey Institute of China, or SSIC, a leading social survey and research firm in China.
-We believe our "New Oriental" brand is the leading consumer brand in China's private education sector, as evidenced by awards we received from many national print and online media sources in China, including the "Most Influential Education Brand in 2005" from Southern China Metropolitan Daily, a newspaper with nationwide circulation, and the "2004 Top Ten Largest Private Educational Organizations in China" from China Fortune, one of the leading finance journals in China China.
+We provide educational services under our "New Oriental" brand, which we believe is the leading consumer brand in China's private education sector, as evidenced by awards we received from many national print and online media sources in China, including the "Most Influential Education Brand in 2005" from Southern China Metropolitan Daily, a newspaper with nationwide circulation, and the "2006 Top Ten Largest Private Educational Organizations in China" from over 40 major media outlets in China.

-Since our inception in 1993, we have had over three million cumulative student enrollments.
+Since our inception in 1993, we have had over 3.5 million cumulative student enrollments.
 In the fiscal year ended May 31, 2006, we had over 872,000 student enrollments, including approximately 497,000 student enrollments in our language training programs and approximately 375,000 student enrollments in our test preparation courses.
-We deliver our educational programs, services and products to students through an extensive physical network of 25 schools, 111 learning centers and 13 bookstores operated by us as of May 31, 2006, over 5,000 third-party bookstores and approximately 1,700 teachers in 24 cities, as well as through our virtual online network, which has approximately two million registered users.
+In the six months ended November 30, 2006, we had over 555,000 student enrollments, including approximately 328,000 student enrollments in our language training programs and approximately 227,000 student enrollments in our test preparation courses.
+We deliver our educational programs, services and products to students through an extensive physical network of 34 schools, 121 learning centers and 17 bookstores operated by us as of November 30, 2006, over 5,000 third-party bookstores and approximately 2,100 teachers in 32 cities, as well as through our virtual online network, which has approximately two million registered users.

 We have experienced significant growth in our business in recent years.
-Our total net revenues increased from RMB441.8 million for the fiscal year ended May 31, 2004 to RMB770.3 million (US\$96.1 million) for the fiscal year ended May 31, 2006, representing a compound annual growth rate, or CAGR, of 32.0%.
-Net revenues from our language training and test preparation courses accounted for 96.0%, 91.9% and 89.2%, respectively, of our total net revenues in the fiscal years ended May 31, 2004, 2005 and 2006.
-Our net income increased from RMB52.4 million in the fiscal year ended May 31, 2004 to RMB142.0 million in the fiscal year ended May 31, 2005, but decreased to RMB49.4 million (US\$6.2 million) in the fiscal year ended May 31, 2006 primarily due to the RMB64.5 million (US\$8.0 million) share-based compensation expenses we incurred in the year.
+Our total net revenues increased from RMB441.8 million for the fiscal year ended May 31, 2004 to RMB770.3 million (US\$98.3 million) for the fiscal year ended May 31, 2006, representing a compound annual growth rate, or CAGR, of 32.0%.
+We generated total net revenues of RMB598.4 million (US\$76.4 million) in the six months ended November 30, 2006.
+Net revenues from our language training and test preparation courses accounted for 96.0%, 91.9%, 89.2% and 89.9%, respectively, of our total net revenues in the fiscal years ended May 31, 2004, 2005 and 2006 and the six months ended November 30, 2006.
+Our net income increased from RMB52.4 million in the fiscal year ended May 31, 2004 to RMB142.0 million in the fiscal year ended May 31, 2005, but decreased to RMB49.4 million (US\$6.3 million) in the fiscal year ended May 31, 2006 primarily due to the RMB64.5 million (US\$8.2 million) share-based compensation expenses we incurred in the year.
+We had net income of RMB173.3 million (US\$22.1 million) in the six months ended November 30, 2006.